michael-sumner/go-make-things/content/articles/2015-05-06-how-to-support-thousands-of-devices-without-losing-your-mind.md

 - Code
 - Design &amp; UX
 date: '2015-05-06'
+permalink: /how-to-support-thousands-of-devices-without-losing-your-mind/
 title: How to support thousands of devices without losing your mind
+url: /2015/05/06/how-to-support-thousands-of-devices-without-losing-your-mind
 ---

-*The following post was adapted from [Wicked Fast Websites](/wicked-fast-websites/), my free beginner's guide to building fast websites and web apps that work on any device.
-[Download it here.](/wicked-fast-websites/)*
+*The following post was adapted from [Wicked Fast Websites](https://gomakethings.com/wicked-fast-websites/), my free beginner's guide to building fast websites and web apps that work on any device.
+[Download it here.](https://gomakethings.com/wicked-fast-websites/)*

 Over the last two years, [PAWS New England](http://pawsnewengland.com/) has been visited by over 800 different devices.
 These devices range from the very capable (the latest iOS and Android versions) to the very old and underpowered (a Nintendo DS and my 5 year old Kindle).